Facebook rolls out friends-based search product

 "Graph search is designed to take a precise query and return to you the answer, not links to other places where you might get the answer," Zuckerberg told reporters at its Menlo Park, California, headquarters.
 "What you've seen today is a really different product from anything else that's out there."

-Facebook shares, which have climbed 15 percent since the start of the year, slid 3 percent Tuesday to just above $30.
+Facebook shares, which have climbed 15 percent since the start of the year, slid 3 percent Tuesday to just above $30 (18.6 pounds).
 The product news fell short of some of the most optimistic predictions, which included speculation that the social network would introduce its own smartphone or an Internet search engine.

 Dubbed "graph search" because Facebook refers to its growing content, data and membership as the "social graph," the function will be available at first only as a "beta," or trial, for just hundreds of thousands of its billion-plus users.